Imperial College Enterprise Fund II

 Portfolio

-To date, the fund has made five investments totalling approximately £1.3 million.
-While the portfolio is still limited both Parkwalk and ICI have a history of investing in spinout opportunities and have previously co-invested on six investments through Parkwalk’s Opportunity EIS Fund.
+To date, the Imperial College Enterprise Funds have invested in nine companies across eleven funding rounds.
+Five are valued broadly at cost, two are held above cost and one below.
+One company, Bonnet – detailed below, has been exited at a loss.
+While the portfolio is still limited, both Parkwalk and ICI have a history of investing in spinout opportunities and having previously co-invested through Parkwalk’s Opportunity EIS Fund.

-The fund will target a portfolio of 6-14 companies, with deployment expected to take place over 12-18 months, not guaranteed.
-The portfolio will be split between startup companies and later-stage follow-on investments.
-This should create a blend of EIS and SEIS-qualifying companies.
-Although Parkwalk will seek to create a varied portfolio of investments, it will not restrict the amount that can be invested into any one investment or type of investment.
+The fund will target a portfolio of at least 5 companies, with deployment expected to take 18 to 24 months, not guaranteed.
+The portfolio will consider startups and later-stage follow-on investments, with potential for EIS and/or SEIS relief.
+Although Parkwalk will seek to create a varied portfolio, it will not restrict the amount that can be invested into any one investment or type of investment.

-Below are examples of spinouts from Imperial College in which Parkwalk previously invested.
+Below are examples of investments from previous iterations of the Imperial College Enterprise Fund.
 They are outlined to give a flavour of the types of companies you might expect but are unlikely to be part of a new investor's portfolio.

 Charco Neurotech